 MUCS Schultz began his military career in 1993 by joining the Army and serving as the euphonium soloist with The U.S. Continental Army Band, Ft.
 Monroe, VA.
 He was featured on the band’s compact disc entitled The Spirit of Victory.

-In 1996, MUCS Schultz auditioned and was selected for duty with the U.S. Naval Academy Band as euphonium player with the wind ensemble.
+In 1996, MUCS Schultz auditioned and was selected for duty with the U.S. Naval Academy Band as euphonium player with the concert band.
 He also performs on trombone in the marching band and ceremonial units.
-Since joining the band, MUCS Schultz has been the featured soloist with the wind ensemble on several occasions.
-In addition to his musical duties, he has held the position of Leading Chief Petty Officer of the wind ensemble.
+Since joining the band, MUCS Schultz has been the featured soloist with the concert band on several occasions.
+In addition to his musical duties, he has held the position of Leading Chief Petty Officer of the concert band.
 He has spent over 10 years working in the band’s supply office, where he currently holds the position of Leading Chief.